 Modern History / Gandhian Movement

-Indian National Army (INA) was formed in the year 1942 by Captain Mohan Singh in Singapore.
+Indian National Army was formed by Captain Mohan Singh in the year 1942 in Singapore.
 It is also known as Azad Hind Fauj.
-While

 fight against the British.
 Japan military officer Fujiwara accepted the demand.
-In 1943, this organization came into the hands of Subhash Chandra Bose, who
+In 1943, Indian National Army came into the hands of Subhash

-- In 1938 Congress session in Haripura, Netaji Subhash Chandra Bose was elected as the Congress President.
+- In 1938 Haripura session of Congress, Netaji Subhash Chandra Bose was elected as the Congress President.
 Mahatma Gandhi opposed Subhas Chandra Bose's

 candidature as the president.

 In 1939 Tripuri Congress session, Subhash Chandra Bose contested again.
 In this election, Gandhiji supported Bhogaraju

 Pattabhi Sitaramayya.
 Pattabhi Sitaramayya was defeated and Subhas Chandra Bose was re-elected.

 - During 1939-1940, Subhas Chandra Bose came out of Congress and founded Forward Bloc political party.